How to choose the

 Photography has come a long way over the years.
 It used to be an art form that was limiting due to expensive gear coupled with a steep learning curve.
 There were darkrooms and labs involved.
 Nowadays, with digital cameras being affordable, accessible, and able to fit inside your pocket—everyone is shooting on a daily basis.
 Whether you just want to grab a couple snaps on your next trip or you want to start exploring things in a more professional light, you’ll want to have a good camera that matches your skill level, budget and interest.

-But how do you choose?
+But how do you choose the best camera for travel?
 Well, you come here of course.

 What This Guide is

-When it comes to photography, there are so many options nowadays it can cause a bit of paralysis when choosing your camera kit for travelling.
+When it comes to photography, there are so many options nowadays it can cause a bit of paralysis when choosing the best camera for travel photography.
 Gear isn’t cheap, so you want to make sure you’re choosing the right system before you fork over a couple paychecks and a sliver of your liver.

 You’ll learn very quickly that there’s no real right or wrong answer, and there is no one-size-fits-all for photography—as much as you’d like there to be.
 There are a number of different types of kits that could work incredibly well for you and deciding which is the best travel camera for you will depend on a number of factors.

 What This Guide is Not